 I’ve been pretty open on my blog about being a two-time childhood cancer survivor.
 It’s such a huge part of my personal identity and a source of pride for me.
-But what I haven’t really talked about are the side effects that come along with being a cancer survivor.
+But what I haven’t really talked about are the side effects that come along with being a cancer survivor, including traveling with a chronic condition.
 I’m really lucky in the fact that most of the side effects doctors told my parents could occur, didn’t occur (mental and physical disabilities as well as not going through puberty).
 However, I do suffer from lymphedema in my right leg which causes it to swell under certain circumstances.
 Lymphedema is when the lymph system (usually of a limb) stops working properly.
 In my case, all the lymph fluid goes to my right foot/leg but due to a malfunctioning lymph system in my right leg, it is unable to get back up.
 This causes my right foot/leg to swell due to the pooling of fluid.

 Throughout my adventures around Europe, I’ve learned how to travel with a chronic condition.
 Hopefully if you have a chronic condition and are unsure about traveling, this post can alleviate your fears and help you plan your dream vacation!

 When traveling with a chronic condition, these are some of the most important tips and pieces of advice that I’ve picked up along the way.
 If you have a chronic condition, please let me know if you’d add anything else to this list!